 The last month or so we have learned a lot about the skin.
 There has been a lot of information, as much science as necessary (fingers crossed – not too painful), and hopefully some real inspiration to take better care of your skin, because you are totally worth it!
 My last request would be to think about the health of your skin as a long-term investment.
 Consistency, care, and patience will lead to amazing results.

 Any surgery or office procedure (whether BOTOX®, filler, chemical peels, or lasers) can be either limited or enhanced by the quality of your facial skin.
 It’s like going to the dentist; you can have amazing work done each year, but if you don’t brush your teeth twice a day your results are going to be less than optimal.
 So treat your skin right and invest in it, you’ll be so happy you did!
 If you have any questions or concerns about your facial skin, we want to be a resource for you and a partner in your skin care.
-Never hesitate to call, we would love to help ; ) 860-676-2473.
+Never hesitate to contact us or call 860-676-2473.